ClozeLine/JapaneseArtGen/README.md

-# Japanese Style Image Generator
+# Ukyio-e Style Art Generator

-This Python script generates a Japanese-style image with various elements such as sun, ocean, sand, boats, birds, clouds, borders, and artwork (kakejiku).
+Generates a ukyio-e style image with elements such as sun, ocean, sand, boats, birds, clouds, borders, and artwork (kakejiku).

 ## Features